jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

           ]
       )

 the test passes and I move the terminal back to the bottom.
-I copy the names that do not have double underscores (__) to make a TODO list for the next set of tests
+I copy the names that do NOT have double underscores (__) to make a TODO list of tests

 .. code-block:: python